samsuh/2025-learnings/README.md

 6/15 - Goal is to implement Project and Task next.

 6/16 - Look into Drag and Drop functionality.
 Leading library is https://docs.dndkit.com/

+Auth.js note: using auth() dynamically accesses the cookies.
+But useSession makes a backend call to check auth status.